Skip to content

 What a template represents

-Templates are created and evaluated within a template branch, defined by application, subsystem, and severity.
+Templates are scoped by application, subsystem, and severity.
 This scoping keeps patterns meaningful by grouping logs only within the same operational context.

 How variables shape a pattern